Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \r

-  <p>The next step is to create some variables to store our user email,
+  <p>Next we create some variables to store our user email, password,
-  password for login, dashboard URL and the URL for the page containing our links, in this instance I have named it content.</p>
+  dashboard URL and the URL for the web page containing all of our links, in this case I have named it content.</p>

   <pre class=\"code_terminal\">\r